University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 VIII.
 Investigation (Fact Gathering)

-Where the alleged conduct is within OIE’s investigative authority, the impacted party is seeking an investigation, and the report is not otherwise dismissible, OIE will initiate an investigation.[2]
-Upon initiating an investigation, OIE will provide written notice to the parties with sufficient time for the parties to prepare a response before any initial interview.
+Where the alleged conduct is within the scope of the Policy, the impacted party is seeking an investigation, and the report is not otherwise dismissible, the University will initiate an investigation.[2]
+The timing and method of launching the investigation process is at the discretion of the University.
+Upon initiating an investigation, the University will provide written notice to the parties with sufficient time for the parties to prepare a response before any initial interview.

-After providing notice, OIE will conduct an adequate, reliable, and impartial investigation into the complaints.
+After providing notice, the University will conduct an adequate, reliable, and impartial investigation into the complaint.
 The burden is on the investigator – not the parties- to conduct an investigation that gathers sufficient evidence to determine whether a policy violation occurred.
-As such, OIE maintains full authority to determine whether certain evidence or witnesses are necessary to conduct a thorough investigation.
+As such, the investigator maintains full authority to determine whether certain evidence or witnesses are necessary to conduct a thorough investigation.

-OIE will provide to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all meetings or proceedings with sufficient time for the party to prepare to participate.
-OIE will provide equal opportunity for parties to present information, both inculpatory and exculpatory, and recommend fact witnesses.
-On a case-by-case basis, OIE may allow for parties to present expert witnesses equally.
+The investigator will provide to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all meetings or proceedings with sufficient time for the party to prepare to participate.
+Parties will receive equitable opportunity to present information, both inculpatory and exculpatory, and recommend fact witnesses.
+On a case-by-case basis, parties may be allowed to present expert witnesses equally.

-The unauthorized disclosure of information and evidence obtained solely through these grievance procedures is prohibited, and OIE will take reasonable steps to prevent and address any disclosures.
+The unauthorized disclosure of information and evidence obtained solely through these grievance procedures is prohibited.
+The University will take reasonable steps to prevent and address any disclosures.

 IX.
 Hearing